 - Vice President Joe Biden, aka "Amtrak Joe."
 His thing isn't so much model trains or watching trains as getting people to ride trains and getting government to invest in trains—he got his nickname because he rode the Amtrak from his home in Wilmington, Delaware to Washington DC every day (about an hour's commute) and has been one of the most consistent advocates for expanded Amtrak and expanded passenger rail in the US.
 In his honor, Amtrak named the train station in Wilmington (from which he had made 7,000 trips) after him in 2011.

 - Double Trainbow, either a parody of Double Rainbow, or one of the more unhealthy examples.

-- Michael Palin titled his very first travelogue program "Confessions of a Trainspotter", riding from London to Kyle of Lochalsh, and now has a Virgin trainset named after him.
+- Michael Palin titled his very first travelogue program "Confessions of a Trainspotter", riding from London to Kyle of Lochalsh, and had a Virgin trainset named after him.
 Parodied by himself during his New Europe series in a sequence involving a logging railway in some remote corner of the Balkans.

 - Walt Disney and two of his top animators, Ward Kimball and Ollie Johnston, were avid train enthusiasts.
 Kimball even had a full-scale train and tracks in his backyard.

 - British music mogul Pete Waterman owns several locomotives, a restoration business, and has a huge collection of model railways.

 - Chris Hughes, one of the panel of quiz champions on the BBC's Eggheads quiz show, is a fanatical railway enthusiast.
 His near-encyclopedic knowledge of railways and trains enabled him to win Mastermind, and he is always keen to delve into the most obscure details of railway lore when the opportunity comes up on the programme.
 He is a retired train driver.